SteveRoss2023/KewlKidsOrgMobile/Docs/CURSOR_CONNECTION_ROOT_CAUSE.md

 3. If it works, add Cursor to your antivirus exceptions

 **Common Antivirus Locations:**
-- Windows Defender: Settings → Virus & threat protection → Manage settings → Exclusions
+- Windows Defender: Settings â†’ Virus & threat protection â†’ Manage settings â†’ Exclusions
 - Norton/McAfee/etc.: Check their settings for application exceptions

 ### Fix #4: Move Project Out of OneDrive (If Possible)